Our Staff

 Sarah Moore, founder of Artist Avenue, combines her extensive dance background with a commitment to mental health and inclusivity.
 Starting her dance journey at age 3 and competing provincially by 9, she trained in Ballet, Jazz, Tap, Lyrical, Contemporary, Pointe, Musical Theatre, and Hip Hop.
 She has competed nationally and internationally, including with Team Canada, winning awards and attending workshops with industry leaders.

 Sarah embraced hip hop at Kick It Dance Studio, winning CanDance nationals and competing in Germany.
-She joined hip hop crews, including Un1te, exploring styles like popping, locking and stepping.
+She joined hip hop crews, including Un1te.
 With over a decade of teaching experience, Sarah emphasizes the importance of mental health and wellness in her studio.
 She has completed ASIST (Suicide Prevention Training) and advocates for fair workplace practices.

 Alandra Mazil is triple threat vocalist from Calgary, AB.
 Her musical journey began with extensive classic and musical theatre training where she found and refined her soulful, velvety tone.